 # Put bookmarklet on clipboard:

-Here’s how to use it with BBEdit 8.6 or TextWrangler 2.2.
+Here’s how to use it with BBEdit or TextWrangler.
 If you use some other editor, there’s probably some easy way to use shell script filters with your editor, too — there’s nothing BBEdit-specific in this script.
-(It ought to work as a service via ThisService, too, but I haven’t tried that.)
+(It ought to work as a service via Automator or ThisService, too, but I haven’t tried that.)

 Copy the above Perl script and paste it into a new text window.

-Save it in your ~/Library/Application Support/BBEdit/Unix Support/Unix Filters/ folder.
+Save it in your ~/Library/Application Support/BBEdit/Text Filters/ folder.
 (Substitute “TextWrangler” for “BBEdit” if necessary.)
 I named mine “Make Bookmarklet”, but you can name it whatever you want.

 When run in a document window with a range of selected text, the selection will be passed as input and replaced with the output.
 If no text is selected, the entire contents of the window will be used as input and replaced with the output.
 With this script, it’s generally easiest to run it with no selection.

-This script works well for me, but it hasn’t exactly been widely tested.
-If it eats your source code, Undo is your friend.
-If you spot anything wrong or wish to suggest improvements, please do let me know.
+This script has worked well for me and many others since I first published it in 2007.
+But if it eats your source code, Undo is your friend.
+If you spot anything wrong or wish to suggest improvements, please do let me know, or fork it on Gist.

 It’s unclear to me what characters must be escaped in a bookmarklet URL.
 Some sources suggest that other punctuation characters, such as brackets and semicolons, ought to be escaped, too, but I can see no practical reason to do so.
 If you want to be really conservative and escape just about everything, change this line: